vllm-project/vllm/docs/source/serving/distributed_serving.rst

     $     --pipeline-parallel-size 2

 .. note::
     Pipeline parallel is a beta feature.
-It is only supported for online serving as well as LLaMa, GPT2, and Mixtral style models.
+It is only supported for online serving as well as LLaMa, GPT2, Mixtral, Qwen, Qwen2, and Nemotron style models.

 Multi-Node Inference and Serving
 --------------------------------